Congratulations to our graduates!

 - Your application for graduation/intent to graduate form requested a mailing address for your diploma and a copy of your final transcript.
 Students will receive the original diploma within approximately 12 weeks of the close of the semester after a review of academic credentials is completed, and diplomas are ordered.
 If you need to change your diploma mailing address, please contact the Office of the Registrar at 608.342.1321.

 Prior to Commencement

-Beginning December 2, pick up your cap and gown (order deadline without late fees is October 31) at the University Bookstore in the Markee Pioneer Student Center; check your tassel color.
+When you order your cap and gown, you will be provided dates for pick-up which is normally one to two weeks prior to the day of the commencement ceremony.
+Pick up your cap and gown at the University Bookstore in the Markee Pioneer Student Center.
+Check your tassel color in the apparel section.
 Students with majors from more than one discipline must choose which color tassel to wear at commencement.
+Master’s degree candidates should have a black tassel.
 Only one tassel may be worn.